absognety/Interview-Process-Coding-Questions/BrightMoney/README.md

 +  This process is different from Data analyst process.

 # Interview Process for Data Analyst position:
-## First round - DoSelect Assessment for Data Anayst positions/Word Document on email:
+## First round - DoSelect Assessment for Data Analyst positions/Word Document on email:
 + There are different kinds of assessments being used by BrightMoney for Data analyst positions:
   - It can send you a word document (Refer word document above) consisting of questions & asking you to write sql queries for different scenarios in the document and also to replicate the same logic using pandas in python (use sqlite).
   - It can also send you DoSelect link where there are two questions, one question to be solved using pandas for simple data manipulation and other is you have to write a sql query (Given different tables by showing relationships between all tables like an ER diagram with indications of primary and foreign keys)